Calabi-Yau threefolds fibred by high rank lattice polarized K3 surfaces

-After blowing up the five curves of $cA_m$ singularities, $\calX_{11}$ is left with a single isolated node ($cA_1$).
-Its fibre over $\lambda = 0$ is a singular K3 surface with an $A_2$ singularity.
-If we pull-back $\calX_{11}$ by an $d$-fold cover ramified over $\lambda = 0$, the resulting threefold will contain an isolated $cA_{2d-1}$ singularity over $\lambda = 0$. \end{enumerate} This completes the proof of Proposition \ref{prop:0fibres}.\end{proof}
+In the case $\mu=2$, if we pull-back $\calX_{11}$ by an double cover ramified over $\lambda = 0$, the fibre over $\lambda = 0$ is unchanged, but the resulting threefold will contain an isolated $cA_{3}$ singularity over $\lambda = 0$. \end{enumerate} This completes the proof of Proposition \ref{prop:0fibres}.\end{proof}